LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/scope/README.md

 [Back to Prep for Class 1](../../class1-prep)
 # Resource: Variable Scope

 Let’s look at another example of a bug due to variable scope.
 As we just learned, a variable’s “scope” refers to contexts in which a variable can be accessed.
-If we compiled and ran the following code:
+Take a look at the following code:

 ```
 #include <cs50.h>
 #include <stdio.h>

 int main(void)
 {
-  int i;
+  string hasAnE = GetString();
-  int maxNum = GetInt();
+  int maxn = strlen(hasAnE);

-  while(i <= 10)
+  for(int i = 0; i < maxn; i++)
   {
-    int i = 1;
-    printf(“%i!
-Ah, ah, ah, ah!\n”, );
-    i++;
+      if(hasAnE[i] == 'e'){
+          break;
       }
   }
+  printf("Found the first 'e'!
+It's at index %i\n", i);
+}
 ```

-We would see that the function would loop forever!
-This is because we accidentally redeclared our looping variable, `i`, inside of our loop.
-Inside the loop, our program decides to use the “int i” that we just declared instead of the one we declared before, due to scope.
+The code attempts to ask the user for a string, then print out the index of the first ‘e’ in their input.
+However, this code fails to compile.
+Why is this?
+After the loop, we try to print out the variable `i` as the index where we found an ‘e’.
+However, at that point in the code, we no longer have access to the variable `i`; because we’ve left the loop, it is no longer in our current “scope”.
+Variables declared within a loop cannot be accessed outside of that loop.

 How can we fix this?
-Here is some fixed code:
+Well, we need to make sure that the variable `i` is in scope when we try to print it out.
+To do this, we can move the `printf` line inside the loop, like so:

 ```
 #include <cs50.h>
 #include <stdio.h>

 int main(void)
 {
-  int i;
+  string hasAnE = GetString();
-  int maxNum = GetInt();
+  int maxn = strlen(hasAnE);

-  i = 1;
+  for(int i = 0; i < maxn; i++)
-  while(i <= 10)
   {
-    printf(“%i!
-Ah, ah, ah, ah!\n”, );
-    i++;
+      if(hasAnE[i] == 'e'){
+          printf("Found the first 'e'!
+It's at index %i\n", i);
+          break;
       }
   }
+}
 ```

-In the new code, we made sure to initialize our looping variable outside of the loop.
-By not declaring a new variable, we didn’t block access to our original `int i`; we didn’t change the scope of the variable `i`.

-This example is a little contrived, but it is not uncommon for programs to have unintentional infinite loops because of little mistakes like these, where we accidentally lose access to a variable that we care about because of scope.
+This should compile correctly.
+There are many ways to fix this program, but all of them must fix the fundamental problem with the original: when we wanted to access the variable `i`, it was not in scope.